Minox: History

-Minox was acquired by Leica in 1996, but a management buyout on 25 August 2001 left Minox an independent company again.
+Minox was acquired by Leica in 1996, but a management buyout on 25 August 2001, then final completion of disposal in 2005, left Minox an independent company.

 Minox subminiature camera

 Subminiature camera history

 The original Minox subminiature camera was invented by Walter Zapp in 1936.
 Zapp, a Baltic German, was born in 1905 in Riga, then part of the Russian Empire.
 The family moved to Reval (now called Tallinn, Estonia) where he first took a job as an engraver before finding a position with a photographer.
 He became friends with Nikolai 'Nixi' Nylander and Richard Jürgens, and it was through discussions with these friends that the idea of a camera that could always be carried came to him.
 Nixi Nylander also coined the name "Minox" and drew up the Minox mouse logo.
 Jürgens funded the original project but was not able to get support in Estonia for production.
 Jürgens contacted an English representative of the VEF (Valsts Elektrotehniskā Fabrika) electrotechnical manufacturing business in Riga (by then independent Latvia) who then arranged a meeting where Zapp demonstrated the Minox prototype (UrMinox), with a set of enlargements made from Ur-Minox negatives.
 Production began in Riga at VEF, running from 1937 until 1943.
 In the same time, VEF had received patent protection on Zapp's inventions in at least 18 countries worldwide.

 Shortly after its introduction, the Minox was widely advertised in The European and American markets.
 It did not surmount the popularity of 35 mm cameras (which were then referred to as "Miniature Cameras"), but did achieve a niche market.
-It also attracted the attention of intelligence agencies in America, Britain and Germany, due to its small size and macro focusing ability.
+It also attracted the attention of intelligence agencies in America, South Africa, Europe, and the Soviet bloc due to its small size and macro focusing ability.

 Ironically during World War II production of the Minox was put in jeopardy several times as Latvia fell victim to invasion by the Soviet Union, then Germany, and then by the Soviets again.
 Cameras were produced under both Russian and German occupation nevertheless, and the camera became both a luxury gift item for Nazi leaders as well as a tool for their spies.
 In the meantime, Zapp and his associates protected their interest in the product by searching for alternative production facilities in Germany.